a-v-medvedev/testsuite-automated-ci/README.md

 ## About
 This projects includes a number of CI automation scripts for `testsuite` project (https://github.com/a-v-medvedev/testsuite).

-It incorporates some scripts for crontab and some scripts that take commands from Telegram Instant Messaging chats.
+It incorporates some scripts for crontab and some scripts that take commands from Telegram Instant Messaging chats or Slack messaging channels.

 ## Setting up

 To make it all work, do the actions as listed below.

 1. Create a new git project which includes:

 - `application.sh` file.
 Use a provided here `_application.sh` file as a template.
 - `credentials.sh` file.
 Use a provided here `_credentials.sh` file as a template.
 See Credetial section below for reference.
 - Add this git project as a submodule to your project: